bandwidth-throttle/token-bucket/README.md

 A token bucket needs to be bootstrapped.
-While the method [`TokenBucket::bootstrap()`](http://bandwidth-throttle.github.io/token-bucket/api/class-bandwidthThrottle.tokenBucket.TokenBucket.html#_bootstrap) doesn't have any side effects on an already bootstrapped bucket, it is not recommended.
+While the method [`TokenBucket::bootstrap()`](http://bandwidth-throttle.github.io/token-bucket/api/class-bandwidthThrottle.tokenBucket.TokenBucket.html#_bootstrap) doesn't have any side effects on an already bootstrapped bucket, it is not recommended do call it for every request.
 Better include that in your application's bootstrap or deploy process.

 ### Consuming